Housewife: History

 In the 19th century, more and more women in industrialising countries stopped being homemakers and farm wives and began to undertake paid work in various industries outside the home and away from the family farm, in addition to the work they did at home.
 At this time many big factories were set up, first in England, then in other European countries and the United States.
 Many thousands of young women went to work in factories; most factories employed women in roles different from those occupied by men.
 There were also women who worked at home for low wages while caring for their children at the same time.

 Being a housewife was only realistic among middle-class and upper-class families.
 In working-class families, it was typical for women to work.
 In the 19th century, a third to half of married women in England were recorded in the census as working for outside pay, and some historians believe this to be an undercount.
 Among married couples that could afford it, the wife often managed the housework, gardening, cooking, and children without working outside the home.
 Women were often very proud to be a good homemaker and have their house and children respectably taken care of.
 Other women, like Florence Nightingale, pursued non-factory professions even though they were wealthy enough not to need the income.
-Some professions open to women were also restricted to unmarried women (e.g. teaching).
+Some occupations open to women were restricted to unmarried women, such as teaching.

 In the early 20th century, both world wars (World War I, 1914–18; and World War II, 1939–45) were fought by the men of many countries.
 (There were also special roles in the armed forces carried out by women, e.g. nursing, transport, etc. and in some countries women soldiers also.)
 While the men were at war, many of their womenfolk went to work outside the home to keep the countries running.
 Women, who were also homemakers, worked in factories, businesses and farms.
 At the end of both wars, many men had died, and others returned injured.
 Some men were able to return to their previous positions, but some women stayed in the workforce as well.
 In addition to this surge in women entering the workforce, convenience food and domestic technology were also rising in popularity, both of which saved women time that they may have spent performing domestic tasks and enabled them to instead pursue other interests.